 I appreciate all the birthday wishes and the many donations to Mubaku Educational Foundation (The school in Uganda I support, see Mubakuschool.org for more information.)

 While I enjoy the happy birthday wishes, I need to make one thing perfectly clear, I am no longer counting my years.
 Instead, I am now counting levels.
 So I am proud to announce that I have reach level 65 in the game of life.

-Counting the levels I have achieved is my way of denying that I have an aging body plus many people will think I carry a sword, cause obviously, anyone who has reached level 65 is a badass, sword carrying, powerful dude (who is also occasionally delusional).
+Counting the levels I have achieved is my way of denying that I have an aging body plus many people will think I carry a sword because obviously, anyone who has reached level 65 is a badass, sword-carrying, powerful dude (who is also occasionally delusional).